ianchesal/dotfiles/vim/README.md

     vim +PluginInstall +qall

-To complete the YCM installtion you also need tod:
+To complete the YCM installtion you also need to do:

     cd ~/.vim/bundle/YouCompleteMe
     ./install.sh